MollyAdamsson/elevated-eats/README.md

 ### Profiles

 This epic takes care of the frontend of the website where the users are able to create a profile of their own.
 Here the user interacts with the API so that they can manage their profiles.

+### Ratings

+This epic takes care fo the ratings that can be made on posts/recipes, here the users can rate all recipes except for their own.
+This is a great interaction feature to understand what people think of your content.

 ### Reviews